Reddysetboo/Basic-IP-Puller/README.txt

 To use it, you need to be on call with the person you're targeting, specifically apps like WhatsApp or websites like Omegle.

+It will save all the IP addresses being sent back and forth through the STUN protocol in ip-list.txt.

 To install the required libraries, run "pip install -r requirements.txt" on your command prompt/terminal (PYTHON NEEDED).